 The Company has been involved in the issuance of NHA-MBS since 1995.
 In December 2007, the Company was approved by Canada Mortgage and Housing Corporation ("CMHC") as an issuer of NHA-MBS and as a seller into the CMB program.
 Issuer status has provided the Company with a funding source that it can access independently.
 Perhaps more importantly, seller status for the CMB gives the Company direct access to the CMB.
 Generally, the demand for high-quality fixed and floating rate investments increased significantly with the economic turmoil in 2009.
-This demand has continued into 2015 and allowed the Company to issue more than \$1.5 billion of mortgages through the NHA-MBS and CMB programs during the second quarter.
-In August 2013, CMHC announced that it would be limiting the amount of guarantees it would issue on NHA-MBS pools created for sale to the "market".
-CMHC indicated that the amount of guarantees it was providing for such market pools (generally any pool not sold to the Canada Housing Trust ("CHT") for the CMB) was growing significantly.
-In order to better control the absolute amount of risk that it takes on in this respect, CMHC has implemented policies to allocate the amount of guarantees to issuers.
+This demand has continued into 2015 and allowed the Company to issue more than \$1.5 billion of mortgages through the NHA-MBS and CMB programs during the third quarter.
+In August 2013, CMHC announced that it would be limiting the amount of guarantees it was providing for such market pools (generally any pool not sold to the Canada Housing Trust ("CHT") for the CMB) was growing significantly.
+In order to better control the absolute amount of guarantees to issuers.
 The current amount being allocated to each issuer is approximately the amount that First National used in 2014.
 These rules are similar to the CMB allocation rules described below, which have been in place since 2008 and are subject to change each year.